trimstray/the-practical-linux-hardening-guide/README.md

 This guide also provides you with _practical step-by-step instructions_ for building your own hardened systems and services.

+One of the main goals of this guide is to create a single document covering internal and external threats.

 A few simple rules for this project:

 - compliant with [OpenSCAP](https://www.open-scap.org/) (PCI-DSS/C2S/CIS)